My flying 2016 part 3

-Another lesson from this photo, completely unrelated to aerodynamics, is the theory of thirds in photo composition as explained in a recent article by USHPA photographer of the year Ryan Voight.
+Another lesson from this photo is the theory of thirds in photo composition as explained in an article by USHPA photographer of the year Ryan Voight.
 In the photo of Grant, the glider (and pilot) are in the upper right third of the photo.
 Holworth House occupies the lower left third and is visually in the middle distance.
 The farm house on the right, dimmed by the cloud, is arguably a feature of the far distance.

 In conventional photography, you can aim the camera with such aesthetics in mind.
 With this kind of hang glider photography, you cannot really do that.
 (Not easily, anyway.)
 Instead, I set my GoPro Hero 3+ Silver Edition to take one photo every five seconds.
 If I am lucky, in any given flight I get one photo worth keeping.
-With even more luck, it conforms, to a greater or lesser degree, to the thirds rule and stands some chance of appearing in either the USHPA magazine Hang Gliding & Paragliding or the BHPA magazine SkyWings.
-(At the time of this writing, I have been on the cover of SkyWings twice.)
+With even more luck, it conforms to the thirds rule and stands some chance of appearing in either the USHPA magazine Hang Gliding & Paragliding or the BHPA magazine SkyWings.

 This photo made the cover of the November/December 2017 Hang Gliding & Paragliding.